karakaram/awscli-docker-alpine/README.md

 # awscli-v2-docker

-This repository contains AWS CLI version 2 and AWS Encryption SDK CLI.
+This repository contains Dockerfile to use AWS CLI, EB CLI and AWS Encryption SDK CLI.

 ## Usage